Incendo/cloud-docs/docs/core/index.md

 ### Usage within projects

 Cloud will have differing versions between core and the other groups of modules, Cloud Minecraft for example will be updated seperately.
-If core has a bug fix or feature that is not yet available inside of the current Cloud Minecraft release you can define cloud-core as it's own dependency force it's use that way.You should also shade Cloud inside of your project, here's an example of doing so:
+If core has a bug fix or feature that is not yet available inside of the current Cloud Minecraft release you can define cloud-core as it's own dependency force it's use that way.
+You should also shade Cloud inside of your project, here's an example of doing so:

 {{ shade_dependency() }}